top of page

 • All over washes and drybrush if and where appropriate, particularly on main and/or secondary colour.

-• Metals and sometimes one or two smaller elements painted with wash for depth.
+• Metals and sometimes one or two smaller elements painted and with wash for depth.
 (Also includes base coated and washed eye lenses for miniatures with prominent eyes.)

 Mostly for those wanting a basic, at least 3 colours, level that look good from several feet away as a full army.